-It is a condition the holder of a Gambling Machine Licence ensures that they do not advertise gambling to or at children which for the purpose of this Licence means under 18 year olds.
+It is a condition that the holder of a Gambling Machine Licence ensures that they do not advertise gambling to or at children which for the purpose of this Licence means under 18 year olds.
 A promoter may advertise, however an advertisement must comply with the Commission's Advertising Policy.
 NB: Advertising must not be directed at children or young people.
-(See: http://www.jgc.je/policies/policies/policy-advertising/)
+(See: Policy Statement for Advertising Commercial or Charitable Gambling)